 On August 7, 2020 we wrote a column challenging the Zombie idea that by lowering the price of US commodities, the nation’s farmers would be able to recapture the share of crop exports they had in the 1976-1978 crop marketing years.
+If you want to export your goods, here you will get fastest way to shipping from Singapore to China.

 In that article we pointed out that the US would have had to increase total corn, wheat and soybean acreage by an additional 114 million acres to produce the additional crops needed to maintain the share we had in the 1976-1978 period, a near impossibility.